kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 To correct the wrapped phase in the raw images, go the **Phase unwrapping** tab (next to **Sepia** tab).

-You will see two panels under the tab: the **I/O** panel is for data input and output and the **Total field recovery and phase unwrapping** panel is for phase unwrapping and true phase accumulation estimation.
+You will see two panels under the tab: the **I/O** panel is for specifying data input and output and the **Total field recovery and phase unwrapping** panel is for selecting phase unwrapping and true phase estimation algorithms.

 .. tip:: SEPIA supports two types of data input.
 If your data follows the SEPIA naming structure, you can select the directory containing all the input data as your input in the first row of **I/O** panel.
 Alternatively, you can specify the input files separately by following the instruction of the second row of the **I/O** panel.